-Measure U was approved by 68.9% of the voters of the San Ysidro School District.
-The highest tax rate which would be required to be levied to fund this bond issue is \$0.030 per \$100 of assessed valuation (or \$30.00 per \$100,000 of assessed valuation).
+Measure U was approved by 68.9% of the San Ysidro School District voters.
+The highest tax rate that would be required to fund this bond issue is \$0.030 per \$100 of assessed valuation (or \$30.00 per \$100,000 of assessed valuation).

-The net proceeds of the Bonds are intended to be used to reconstruct or replace roofs and plumbing and construct, rehabilitate, replace, acquire, equip and furnish classrooms and school facilities.
+The net proceeds of the Bonds are intended to be used to reconstruct or replace roofs and plumbing and construct, rehabilitate, replace, acquire, equip, and furnish classrooms and school facilities.

-Series A - September 17, 2020 (Issuance: \$20,000,000.00)
+Series A - September 17, 2020 (Issuance: \$20,000,000)

-The purpose of this issuance of the Bonds is to fund improvements to school facilities and the acquisition of equipment and furnishings for various schools within the District as authorized by the voters.
+This issuance of the Bonds is to fund improvements to school facilities and acquire equipment and furnishings for various schools within the District as authorized by the voters.